MichaelCurrin/jekyll-theme-quickstart/README.md

 $ bundle install
 ```

-See the [gemspec](jekyll-theme-quickstart.gemspec) file to see what dependencies get installed - including Jekyll `3.8` or higher.
+See the [gemspec](jekyll-theme-quickstart.gemspec) file to see what dependencies get installed.
 This came with the scaffold.

+Note the scaffold was generated with Jekyll 4 and still required `3.8`, so this was adjusted to `4.0` to be consistently updated for reuse of this project, even though there is nothing specific in this simple theme that is Jekyll 4 specific.

 ## Usage